dhrice/morningmethods/README.md

 ---

 ## Purpose
-The goal of this workshop is to provide hands-on, digestible training in research methods through presentations and discussion.
-Presenters share projects—either published work or research in progress—with a focus on the methods used.
+The goal of this workshop is to provide hands-on, digestible exposure in research methods through presentations and discussion.
+Presenters share projects (either published work or research in progress) with a focus on the methods used.
+This includes why they chose the method they did, what strengths and weaknesses that method provides, what must be considered when using this method, and how to prep and analyze the data.
+The goal is expose attendees to diverse methods without requiring a formal course on the topic.
+There will be time at the end for discussion and questions.

 ---